International Journal of Dental Materials Journal Policies

 The journal is registered with the following abstracting/indexing partners:

-Crossref, Google Scholar, CAS (A Division of the American Chemical Society), Open J-Gate, Road, PKP Index, Cite Factor, Scientific Indexing Services (SIS), Directory of Research Journal Indexing (DRJI), ResearchBib, and JournalTocs.
+Crossref, Google Scholar, CAS (A Division of the American Chemical Society), Open J-Gate, Road, PKP Index, Cite Factor, Scientific Indexing Services (SIS), Directory of Research Journal Indexing (DRJI), ResearchBib, Cosmos, and JournalTocs.

-International Journal of Dental Materials is committed to meeting and upholding standards of ethical behavior at all stages of the publication process.
+International Journal of Dental Materials is committed to meeting and upholding standards of ethical behaviour at all stages of the publication process.
 We follow closely the industry associations, such as the Committee on Publication Ethics (COPE), International Committee of Medical Journal Editors (ICMJE), and World Association of Medical Editors (WAME), that set standards and provide guidelines for best practices to meet these requirements.